SalomePlatform/adao/doc/en/reference.rst

 --------------------------------------------

 Multiple covariance matrices are required to implement the data assimilation or optimization procedures.
-The main ones are  the background error covariance matrix, noted as :math:`\mathbf{B}` and the observation error covariance matrix, noted as :math:`\mathbf{R}`.
+The main ones are the background error covariance matrix, noted as :math:`\mathbf{B}`, and the observation error covariance matrix, noted as :math:`\mathbf{R}`.
 Such a matrix is required to be a squared symetric semi-definite positive matrix.

 There are 3 practical methods for the user to provide a covariance matrix.
-These methods are chosen as the "*INPUT_TYPE*" of each defined covariance matrix, as shown by the following figure:
+These methods are chosen by the "*INPUT_TYPE*" keyword of each defined covariance matrix, as shown by the following figure:

   .. eficas_covariance_matrix:
   .. image:: images/eficas_covariance_matrix.png